Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Conclusions

 \section{Conclusions}

 We introduced a distributed perception-based flocking control model that leverages zone-based interactions to achieve adaptable and dynamic flocking behavior without relying on communication or global positioning.
 By incorporating a conflict zone where repulsive and attractive forces interact, our model captures the fluidity and adaptability of natural flocking.
 Simulation results validated the model's ability to create and manage a cohesive flock in complex scenarios, such as navigating confined spaces and interacting with alien agents.
-Toward less predictable and more lifelike motions like in realistic flocking, stochastic elements, such as stochastic weights or random perturbations in velocities, can be integrated into the model.
 The model's reliance on local sensing without communication highlights its potential for scalable applications in real-world autonomous systems.
+Toward less predictable and more lifelike motions, like in realistic flocking, stochastic elements, such as stochastic weights or random perturbations in velocities, can be integrated into the model.